abigailLorber/abigailLorber.github.io/projects/escape.md

 ## Background

-I did this project in my AP Computer Science Principles class in high school.
+I did this project in my AP Computer Science Principles class in high school, we used the Applab environment from Code.org.
 This was one of the first classes I took, and it introduced me to computer science, and is the reason I am pursuing a degree in this field :)

 ## Explanation of the Game